kdragon1432/Comic-Book-Recommendation-System/.ipynb_checkpoints/README-checkpoint.md

     - contains the final combined and cleanned dataset (of all my pulled data) used in my model
   - `marvel`
     - contains the marvel dataset that I got on kaggle and used during earlier sprints in my capstone project
+* `old_sprints`
+  - contains powerpoints of my old sprints and zip files with earlier phases of my project

 ## Dataset